Punggol Field murder

-Although Surajsrikan was assessed to have borderline intelligence, a mathematical learning disability, severe social anxiety disorder and obsessive-compulsive disorder, the latter two disorders which may have contributed to a tendency to have low moods and anger, Surajsrikan's condition was considered not severe enough to serve as an abnormality of the mind and he was mentally fit to stand trial.
+Although Surajsrikan was assessed to have borderline intelligence, a mathematical learning disability, severe social anxiety disorder and obsessive-compulsive disorder (the latter two disorders possibly contributing to a tendency to have low moods and anger), Surajsrikan's condition was considered not severe enough to serve as an abnormality of the mind and he was mentally fit to stand trial.
 Following a guilty plea, Surajsrikan was convicted of murder and sentenced to life imprisonment and 15 strokes of the cane.
-The case of Tay's killing had also prompted the government to pass laws to facilitate the collection of TraceTogether data for the purpose of police investigations in serious crimes, including murder.
+Tay's killing also prompted the government to pass laws to facilitate the collection of TraceTogether data for the purpose of police investigations in serious crimes, including murder.

 Case and investigations

 Death of Tay Rui Hao

-On 10 May 2020, the hospital authorities received a call from a man that he was attacked and stabbed at Punggol Field.
-The man, who sustained a total of ten injuries (including six knife wounds), was helped by a resident living in one of the nearby flats, and he was subsequently rushed to Sengkang General Hospital, but the man succumbed to his grievous injuries and died at the hospital.
+On 10 May 2020, the hospital authorities received a call from a man stating that he was attacked and stabbed at Punggol Field.
+The man, who sustained a total of ten injuries (including six knife wounds), was helped by a resident living in one of the nearby flats, and he was subsequently rushed to Sengkang General Hospital, but the man succumbed to his injuries.
 The cause of his death were two fatal knife wounds, consisting of one chest wound that collapsed his right lung and a knife wound that cut through the radial artery on his right forearm.

 The man was identified as 38-year-old Tay Rui Hao, an assistant manager of a sportswear store.
-Tay was described as an easygoing and talkative person, and he was also a good son, brother and husband to his parents, sister and wife, as well as a good mentor and colleague at his workplace.
-He was reported to have started jogging two to three times a week since the lockdown in April until his death in May.
+Tay was described as an easygoing and talkative person, and was also a good son, brother and husband, as well as a good mentor and colleague at his workplace.
+He was reported to have started jogging two to three times a week since the COVID-19 circuit breaker lockdown in April until his death in May.
 Tay's father stated that the family was shocked to hear about his stabbing and they arrived too late to see him one last time before his death.
 Tay's father said that the last time he heard from his son was earlier in the day when Tay told him he wanted to jog after feeling cooped up at home due to the lockdown, hours before his murder.
 He described his son's death as an injustice and sought the assistance of the public to catch the perpetrator of his son's killing.
-Sun Xueling, who was the Member of Parliament (MP) for Pasir Ris-Punggol GRC, appealed to the public through Facebook for information relating to the case and reassured residents in midst of the public's shock over the case.
+Sun Xueling, who was the Member of Parliament (MP) for Pasir Ris-Punggol GRC, appealed to the public through Facebook for information relating to the case and reassured residents in the midst of the public's shock over the case.